California woman charged with spitting on Asian American man in racist attack: ‘It’s very targeted vitriol.'

 The incident in Mountain View began on Feb.
 13, police said, when Inman walked into Easy Foods Company, a grocery store in downtown Mountain View, a city of about 82,000 near San Jose.

-Inman, whom police described as homeless, grabbed a bag of chips, a can of spam, a scarf, and other items totaling about $20, Santa Clara County Deputy District Attorney Sheryl Leung told The Washington Post.
+Inman, whom police described as homeless, grabbed a bag of chips, a can of spam, a scarf and other items totaling about $20, Santa Clara County Deputy District Attorney Sheryl Leung told The Washington Post.
 Then she allegedly told the store owners, an Asian couple, that she “did not have to pay” for the items “because of their ethnicity” and walked out.

 The couple, who said they called the police so the woman would no longer access the store, declined to press charges, Leung told The Post.